 1. Heart disease

-If left unchecked, these risk factors can greatly increase your chance of contracting heart disease.
-The best way to reduce your risk is to set personal health goals, like regular exercise and a healthy diet.
-Also, be sure to talk to your doctor about whether medication is a viable option for you.
+If left unchecked, these risk factors can greatly increase your chance of experiencing heart disease.
+The best way to reduce your risk is to set personal health goals and achieve them, such as exercising regularly and eating a well-balanced, healthy diet.

-Poorly managed diabetes can also lead to an increased risk of stroke.
-In fact, people with diabetes are 1.5 times more likely to have a stroke than people who don’t have the condition.
-As someone living with diabetes, you should familiarize yourself with the warning signs of a stroke.
+People with type 2 diabetes are 1.5 times more likely to have a stroke than people who don’t have the condition, according to the American Diabetes Association (ADA).
+If you’re living with type 2 diabetes, you can familiarize yourself with the warning signs of a stroke.
 These include:

 - numbness on one side of your body